 Add 1/2 cup of chopped, pureed, or juiced fruit and the Kombucha tea into each 16 oz. bottle.
-Be sure to leave ½ – 1 inch of head-space at the top of each bottle.
+Leave at least 1 inch of head space at the top of each bottle.
 Use a pitcher and funnel to prevent spillage.

 Opening Bottles Safely